 The company's foreign exchange risk is related to stock holdings which are limited to United States equities in sectors which are not readily available in Canada.
+The company currently does not have any exposure to this risk.
 The company investment policy does not permit investment in bonds denominated in a foreign currency.
 Foreign currency changes are monitored by the investment committee and holdings are adjusted when offside of the investment policy.